3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/Extra_Advanced_C.md

 ```
 Note that prior to printing the data members, the final value set is `"Robotics team"` to the `char s[15]` member.

 The result would be chaotic because all data members are stored in the same memory.
-The printed values will correspond to "Robotics team" in their own data type.
+The printed values will correspond to the "Robotics team" in their own data type.

 ## Typedef
 **typedef**: Keyword for users to give a data type a new name.